vacp2p/vac.dev/_posts/2020-02-14-waku-update.md

 discuss: https://forum.vac.dev/t/TODOFIXME
 ---

 Waku is our fork of Whisper where we address the shortcomings of Whisper in an iterative manner.
 We've seen a in [previous post](https://vac.dev/fixing-whisper-with-waku) that Whisper doesn't scale, and why.
-In this post we'll talk about what the current state of Waku is, how much users it can support, and briefly on future plans.
+In this post we'll talk about what the current state of Waku is, how many users it can support, and future plans.

 ## Current state